alonzi/star_wars_power_rankings/README.md

 1. Star Wars: A New Hope
 2. Star Wars: The Empire Strikes Back
 3. Star Wars: Return of the Jedi
-4. Star Wars: Revenge of the Sith
+4. Star Wars: Backstroke of the West
 5. Rogue One: A Star Wars Story
 6. Star Wars: The Last Jedi
 7. Star Wars: The Force Awakens